ThomazPaiva/ThomazPaiva/README.md

-# Welcome to my Github! 👋
+# Hello World.
+Welcome to my Github! 👋

-I'm Thomaz, I'm 25 years old and I'm graduated in Systems Analysis and Development.
+My name is Thomaz, I'm 25 years old, I'm graduated in Systems Analysis and Development and a I'm working as a Junior .NET Developer since November 2021.

 **I have knowledge in** : <br/>